-- 2.23 When carrying out certain functions such as giving a direction to apply the Code or to modify the terms on which the Code is applied to a person, section 4 of the Act requires us to act in accordance with the six requirements set out in that section. - 2.24 In summary, these six requirements are: - a) to promote competition in the provision of electronic communications networks and services, associated facilities and the supply of directories; - b) to promote the interests of all members of the public in the United Kingdom; - to take account of the desirability of Ofcom's carrying out of its functions in a manner which, so far as practicable, does not favour one form of or means of providing electronic communications networks, services or associated facilities over another, i.e. to be technologically neutral; - d) to encourage, to such extent as Ofcom considers appropriate for certain prescribed purposes, the provision of network access and service interoperability, namely securing efficiency and sustainable competition, efficient investment and innovation and the

-- maximum benefit for customers of communications providers and of persons who make associated facilities available; - e) to encourage compliance with certain standards as is necessary to facilitate service interoperability; facilitate end-to-end connectivity; facilitate the changing by end-users of their communications provider; facilitate the retention by end-users of their telephone numbers after a change of communications provider; and secure freedom of choice for the customers of communications providers. - f) to promote connectivity and access to very high capacity networks by members of the public and businesses in the United Kingdom. - 2.25 We consider that the first, second, fourth and sixth of those requirements are of particular relevance to our proposal in this consultation and that no conflict arises in this regard with the specific objectives in section 3 which we have identified above as particularly relevant in this context.
+- 2.25 In summary, these six requirements are: - a) to promote competition in the provision of electronic communications networks and services, associated facilities and the supply of directories; - b) to promote the interests of all members of the public in the United Kingdom; - to take account of the desirability of Ofcom's carrying out of its functions in a manner which, so far as practicable, does not favour one form of or means of providing electronic communications networks, services or associated facilities over another, i.e. to be technologically neutral; - d) to encourage, to such extent as Ofcom considers appropriate for certain prescribed purposes, the provision of network access and service interoperability, namely securing efficiency and sustainable competition, efficient investment and innovation and the maximum benefit for customers of communications providers and of persons who make associated facilities available; - e) to encourage compliance with certain standards as is necessary to facilitate service interoperability; facilitate end-to-end connectivity; facilitate the changing by end-users of their communications provider; facilitate the retention by end-users of their telephone numbers after a change of communications provider; and secure freedom of choice for the customers of communications providers. - f) to promote connectivity and access to very high capacity networks by members of the public and businesses in the United Kingdom. - 2.26 We consider that the first, second, fourth and sixth of those requirements are of particular relevance to our proposal in this consultation and that no conflict arises in this regard with the specific objectives in section 3 which we have identified above as particularly relevant in this context.